rjkazlauskas/Active-Site-Analyser/Readme.md

 ## <a name="Requirements"></a>Requirements
 ----------------------------
-The current program can only be run locally on Windows or Mac OSX.
-The program will later be added to web server so it will be accessible on any other systems such as Mac and Linux.
+The current program runs locally on Windows or Mac OSX.
+A web-based version is planned.
-Python modules needed: {os, csv, numpy} (default, installed with Python 2.7 or 3.4) and Biopython (download available at biopython.org)
+The program uses Python modules: {os, csv, numpy}, which are installed by default with Python 2.7 or 3.4, and Biopython (download available at biopython.org)
-Package used: Anaconda
+Package used: Anaconda _not clear if this is relevant_

 ## <a name="Configuration"></a>Configuration
 ----------------------------